 - As tech bootcamps, Thinkful, Helio Training, V School, UX Design Institute, and BrainStation have tracks in product design and other topics.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 - Similarly, Miami Ad School and Avocademy have design courses where students can build portfolio projects.

 How does CareerFoundry compare to Pathrise?

-CareerFoundry is a bootcamp and online resource, with courses for people who are interested in learning the skills to become a product designer or web developer from scratch.
-At Pathrise, fellows should already have some background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a specific curriculum based on questions they will see in their interviews.
+CareerFoundry is a bootcamp and online resource with courses for people who are interested in learning the skills to become a product designer or web developer from scratch.
+In comparison, Pathrise fellows should already have some background in the field they are interested in.
+This is so that they can participate in and fully benefit from our technical workshops, where we provide a specific curriculum based on questions they will see in their interviews.

 Pathrise helps you land the best possible job.
-Our mentors have years of experience on both sides of the hiring table and fellows receive 1-on-1 support every step of the way.
-Our workshops and personalized sessions focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, cold emailing and reverse recruiting lessons, and negotiation guidance.
+Our mentors have years of experience on both sides of the hiring table.
+Fellows receive 1-on-1 support every step of the way.
+The workshops and personalized sessions focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, cold emailing and reverse recruiting lessons, and negotiation guidance.

 Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them.
 The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.